tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/100-adaptive-peer-grading.md

 2. Students often get locked into seeing one solution for a problem when multiple solutions are possible.
 Seeing, understanding, and "weighing" multiple solutions can be an important part of the learning process.
 3. Students may not understand how to generate a solution at all.
 In these situations, viewing and evaluating a working solution is of benefit.
 4. Developing critical analysis skills is often as important as learning the underlying content being taught in a course.
+5. Students just learning material often do not have the capacity to accurately evaluate solutions produced by their peers.

 ## Solution